Saya-de/InfinityTeleport/README.md

 Just press Ctrl + I to Teleport to Infinity and Ctrl + F8 to teleport to spawn, so you dont get stuck there.
 You might have to reload your Avatar after that bc it often gets scuffed too!

-Credits to Berto#8233 for providing me with the respawn class!